 Sleepers in every weight group (light, average, heavy)

-The TEMPUR-Adapt, one of Tempur-Pedic’s newest beds, is available in all-foam and hybrid designs; both are ‘Medium’ (5).
+The TEMPUR-Adapt, like the TEMPUR-ProAdapt listed above, is available in all-foam and hybrid designs; both are ‘Medium’ (5).
 The all-foam model features two memory foam comfort layers and a high-density polyfoam support core.
 The hybrid also has a dual-layer memory foam comfort system, as well as pocketed coil encased in foam in the support core.

 Both TEMPUR-Adapt designs sleep very cool, largely due to a knit cover that absorbs minimal body heat and regulates the bed’s temperature well.
 Support is another key strength of both TEMPUR-Adapt models – particularly the hybrid version, which reinforces the edges with its foam-encased support core.
 The thick comfort system also allows the bed to isolate motion transfer to a noticeable extent.
 The hybrid is also fairly quiet while the all-foam TEMPUR-Adapt is virtually silent.
 Both of these factors make the bed a good choice for couples who awaken easily due to movement and/or noise.

 Tempur-Pedic mattresses are relatively expensive compared to other foam and hybrid models.
-The TEMPUR-Adapt is priced lower than most – $1,999 for a Queen-size of either version – making it a high-value choice for customers.
+The TEMPUR-Adapt is priced lower than most of the brand’s other models – $1,999 for a Queen-size of either version.

 The Cloud series is Tempur-Pedic’s largest mattress collection, consisting of five different memory foam models.
 The TEMPUR-Cloud Luxe Breeze is one of the softest models in this series, with a thick memory foam comfort layer designed to accommodate side sleepers who are in the light weight group (less than 130 pounds) and average weight group (130 to 230 pounds).

 Tempur-Pedic’s Contour series includes three memory foam models.
-The TEMPUR-Contour Rhapsody Luxe is the thickest model in this collection, as well as the only Contour model that is ‘Medium Firm’ (6), which is considered one of the most popular firmness options among all sleepers – particularly those in the heavy weight group (more than 230 pounds).
+The TEMPUR-Contour Rhapsody Luxe is the thickest model in this collection.
 Its thick memory foam comfort system and strong high-density polyfoam support core allow the bed to conform very closely and align the sleeper’s spine without excessive sagging or sinkage around the edges.

 The TEMPUR-Contour Rhapsody Luxe sleeps fairly cool due to its SmartClimate cover, which is removable and washable (unlike most covers from competing brands).
 The bed also isolates motion transfer very well and produces virtually no noise when bearing weight, making it suitable for most couples.
 And like other memory foam models from Tempur-Pedic, the TEMPUR-Contour Rhapsody Luxe has a much longer lifespan compared to similar beds from other manufacturers.

-The price-point for the TEMPUR-Contour Rhapsody Luxe is moderate by Tempur-Pedic standards; a Queen-size model is currently priced at $3,249.
+The price-point for the TEMPUR-Contour Rhapsody Luxe is fairly high even by Tempur-Pedic standards; a Queen-size model is currently priced at $3,599.